-- a) Planning for student retention, accompanied with appropriate resource allocation should form part of the University strategic plan as well as the branch's action plan and budgeting undertaken by departments and other academic entities whose activities are related to student experience. - b) The planning of the strategies and required action plan and the reporting of the outcomes, is the responsibility of the Student Retention Committee formed from members from the Student affairs office, Registrar's Office, Academic Advisors, Course Coordinators, and the Quality Assurance Unit. - c) Action plans which are directly linked to initiatives to promote student retention should be subjected to Quality Assurance monitoring and evaluation and should be part of the performance appraisals of those accountable at all levels. - d) It will be important for retention objectives and action plans to be kept under regular review to track progress and detect early warning signs throughout the implementation for chances of developing the action plans further in the light of evaluation and feedback
+- A) Planning for student retention, accompanied with appropriate resource allocation should form part of the University strategic plan as well as the branch's action plan and budgeting undertaken by departments and other academic entities whose activities are related to student experience. - B) The planning of the strategies and required action plan and the reporting of the outcomes, is the responsibility of the Student Retention Committee. - C) Action plans which are directly linked to initiatives to promote student retention should be subjected to Quality Assurance monitoring and evaluation and should be part of the performance appraisals of those accountable at all levels. - D) It will be important for retention objectives and action plans to be kept under regular review to track progress and detect early warning signs throughout the implementation for chances of developing the action plans further in the light of evaluation and feedback